cem-3000ve1/Miaki/README.md

 MASSIVE UPDATE: THANKS TO CELESTEBLUE - PSN SPOOFING NOW WORKS ON REX!!
 THANK YOU CELESTE!
 MASSIVE UPDATE2: THX TO Voxel9 AND skgleba DEBUG SETTINGS IS NOW WORKKING

+Changes where made to kDump.skprx so it does not log or dump any files

 REX Is TESTKIT firmware on RETAIL.

 What works: